 If you’re worried that you’re spending money on the wrong things, make a list of the things that make you truly happy—whether that be spending time with your book club, enjoying an afternoon at the zoo with your children or watching the latest environmental documentary.

 Think about what’s keeping you from doing those things and whether you can allocate your money in a way that will allow you to enjoy those experiences more often.
 For example, could you outsource cleaning your house so you have more time to spend with your kids?
 Can you downsize your house so you have more money to devote towards a date night with your spouse?

 Time and money are the two most important resources—and both are finite.
-Consider how you can make the most of your money with reward credit cards or cards with no international transaction fees (see which card is right for you here*), and whether you might benefit from scaling back—or ramping up—spending in one area to increase your satisfaction in another.
+Consider how you can make the most of your money with reward credit cards or cards with no international transaction fees, and whether you might benefit from scaling back—or ramping up—spending in one area to increase your satisfaction in another.